- Unsupervised Learning

 An AI component that has its own mission and/or goals, and that uses its resources and capabilities to accomplish them in a self-directed way.

-Perhaps that’ll be the definition in the 2.0 version of this guide, but for now I think AI Agent has a lower standard, which is anything that acts on behalf of the mission, i.e., something that performs multiple steps towards the final goal.
+Perhaps that’ll be the definition in the 2.0 version of this guide, but for now I think AI Agent has a lower standard, which is anything that acts on behalf of the mission, i.e., something that performs multiple steps towards a goal in a human-like way.

 And like we said, practically, that means things like function calls, tool usage, and live data search.